Yetundeazeez/SKILHARVEST-DEMOGRAPHICS-/README.md

 4. The bar chart shows that most of the students in the class are under the age group 25-29yrs which is 18 in total while students in the age group 35-39yrs is the least number (3).
 5. Most of the students are from Nigeria.
 That is, Nigeria has the highest number of students in class (39) while Ghana, Zambia and Zimbabwe has one student each which is the least.
 6. Students with B.Sc/HND/B.Tech certificates represent a higher number in class (35) while the least number of students are both ND/Diploma and SSCE.
 Both has one student each.
-7. A higher number of the students are still pursuing a certificate in school and they are 7 in
+7. A higher number of SKIL-HARVEST students are still pursuing a certificate in school and they are 7 in total

 ---

-## Recommendation